 The Henderson-Clark model of innovation focuses specifically on products and makes a distinction between components and architecture.
-Loosely speaking, we can think of a product’s architecture as the physical or structural framework withing which it is built or defined.
+Loosely speaking, we can think of a product’s architecture as the physical or structural framework withing which it is built.
 Similarly, we can think of a product’s components as the physical bits and pieces or technical tools and codes that fit within the architecture.

 The core of point of the Henderson-Clark model is that there are these two different factors at play in relation to most of our products.
 The model says that while it’s possible to innovate each of these areas independently (we can change the box we put stuff in and still put the same stuff in it, or we can keep the box the same and put new stuff in it), the most radical innovations come when we do both at the same time (create a new box, and put new stuff in it).

-In some ways we can think of radical innovations here as “primary innovation”, and the lesser levels of innovation as “incremental innovation”.
-See our post on initial and incremental innovation for more details..
+In some ways we can think of radical innovations here as “primary innovation”.
+Similarly, we can think of the lesser levels of innovation as “incremental innovation”.
+See our post on initial and incremental innovation for more details.

-The Henderson-Clark model can be thought of as a 2×2 matrix, with the vertical axis being scale of architectural innovation and the horizontal axis being scale of component innovation.
+The Henderson-Clark model can be visualized as a 2×2 matrix.
+The vertical axis can show the scale of architectural innovation and the horizontal axis the scale of component innovation.
 When both levels of innovation are high, “radical innovation” occurs.
 When both are low, “incremental innovation” occurs.
-When only one level of innovation is high, you get either “architectural” or “modular” innovation.
+And when only one level of innovation is high, you get either “architectural” or “modular” innovation.

 Examples of Innovation In Practice

-To help bring the Henderson-Clark Innovation Model to life, we’re going look at some examples from the world of hard disks.
-Hard disks, and other data storage solutions, are a popular area of study for innovation because they evolve quickly and across many producers.
+To help bring the Henderson-Clark Innovation Model to life, we’re going look at some examples of hard disk innovation.
+Data storage a popular area of study for innovation because they evolve quickly and across many producers.